Tower brewery: Architecture

 Many brewers used their building as a form of advertising, both by displaying the beer's identity prominently on an impressive building, and by representing the brewery on beer bottle labels or other advertising.
 Some breweries were in prominent brewing towns, such as Burton on Trent.
 These catered to a large distant and export market, encouraged by expanding rail transport in this period, and the brewery's image was an important part of this early brand identity.

 Smaller breweries often served a local area.
 The appearance of the brewery, especially when tall, was often a major advertising site.
 Some tower breweries were bluff brick-faced towers but many were highly distinctive and used architectural whimsy to make them distinctive.
 Brewing was a profitable business and brewers could afford to indulge their architects with details such as Mock Tudor half-timbering and polychrome brick.
 The timbered architecture was encouraged by the necessary timber louvres forming the upper story of the tower around the wort cooler.
 Roof shape was often complicated, with many sections of hipped roof and triangular dormers.

-A noted architect of such breweries was William Bradford of London, responsible for the Grade II* listed Harveys Bridge Wharf Brewery in Lewes, McMullen & Sons, Old Cross Brewery, Hertford and the Grade II listed Hook Norton Brewery, amongst others.
+A noted architect of such breweries was William Bradford of London, responsible for the Grade II* listed Harveys Bridge Wharf Brewery in Lewes, McMullen & Sons, Old Cross Brewery, Hertford and the Grade II listed Hook Norton Brewery, among others.